Today’s topic is corn. What we’re planting, why we’re planting it, and so on and so forth.

 Let’s begin with grain corn…

-Unlike last year when we decided to go with four different varieties (if you want a refresher, feel free to check that post out here), this year we’re only planting two.
+Unlike last year when we decided to go with four different varieties, this year we’re only planting two.
 Both of these varieties have proven to be excellent, not just with Silver Reef but with plenty of others as well.
 They both have high bushel per acre potential along with a 90 day maturity window.
 These varieties also tend to average anywhere between 170 and 190 bushels to the acre.
 Needless to say, we were sold on them.

 - Prairie Hybrid 661 – 89 day window to maturity

 - Rob-See-Co RC3601 Artesian – 86 day window to maturity

 - In case you were curious, most grain corn that is planted in the Midwest falls between a 98 to 115 day maturity window.
 However, out here in the west, where we plant later and do not have as many heat days, we want a smaller window.

 If you , last year we planted two different varieties of corn silage.
 Given their production records, this year we decided to only plant one: Prairie Hybrid 5200.
 This plant becomes tall and leafy while producing big ears.
 Last year, we planted this in one of our fields and it produced 32 tons of silage.
 This year, we believe it has the potential to grow at least 35 tons per acre.

 More information on the variety:

 - Prairie Hybrid 5200 – 108 day window to maturity

 Note: This large window may seem like a stretch for our area, but it’s worth it if, in the end, we can produce 35 tons of silage.